amida-tech/recruitment-registry/api/docs/api.md

 };
 ```

-Notice that for each question, it must be specified the question is required to be answered.
+Notice that for each question, it must be specified if the question is required to be answered.

 Alternatively surveys can be defined using existing questions